wp-plugins/flyzoo/readme.txt

 == Description ==

-The perfect chat for your community!
-Flyzoo provides all you need to reach, connect and engage your audience.
+Flyzoo Chat provides all you need to reach, connect and engage your audience.

-Add a feature-rich chat to your site in a few minutes... works with the most popular membership plugins.
+Add a feature-rich chat to your site in a few minutes... works out-of-the-box with the most popular membership plugins.

-Start your 14-day free trial now.
+Start your 14-day free trial now!
+(TIP: Need more time to get started?
+Open a support ticket and we'll extend your chat trial!)

 ####Chat####